tomoumer/cfpb_text_classification-gambinos/README.md

+# Team DS6 Project - with Team Gambinos

+This project was a collaboration between [Tim Claytor](https://github.com/Claytor), [Asha Maheshwari](https://github.com/ashamaheshwari), [Essete Tsahai](https://github.com/essetetsahai) and myself.
+We discussed our approaches and tested different models.

-# Classification of Consumer Complaints
+## Classification of Consumer Complaints

 The Consumer Financial Protection Bureau publishes the Consumer Complaint Database, a collection of complaints about consumer financial products and services that were sent to companies for response.
 Complaints are published after the company responds, confirming a commercial relationship with the consumer, or after 15 days, whichever comes first.